 Should I Use Rate Sheets?

-Note: If your agreements with customers stipulate a markup and not a dollar amount, consider setting up multiplier codes.
-Please see the related article "How to Add Multiplier Codes" for help with this.
+*Note* If your agreements with customers stipulate a markup and not a dollar amount, consider setting up multiplier codes.
+Please see the related article "Creating Multiplier Codes" for help with this.

 How to Create a Rate Sheet:

 Begin by navigating to the (2.) defaults section → rate sheet on a customer record:

 To create a new rate sheet select the symbol in the upper right hand corner of the screen.
 Doing so will open the rate details form: